FEAST Foundation Course - Faculty Bios

 𝗦𝗵𝗲𝗶𝗹𝗮 𝗪𝗲𝗲 is a Singaporean storyteller, who has been living and breathing storytelling since 1998.
 She co-founded Singapore’s first professional storytelling company with Kiran Shah, and because of her work to pioneer the revival of storytelling in Singapore, she has become known as Singapore’s Godmother of Storytelling.
 She is a founding member of the Storytelling Association (Singapore) and has served multiple terms as its president.
 Through her role as a Founding Director of the Federation of Asian Storytellers (FEAST) she is now helping to support storytellers throughout Asia and beyond.

 Sheila’s storytelling experience is deep and wide-ranging and she works both in Singapore and internationally.
 An award-winning storytelling trainer, Sheila’s highly practical and inspirational workshops have garnered consistently high ratings from participants.
-She runs regular courses in storytelling for preschool teachers, has curated and performed exhibit specific performances for museums, trained tourist guides and docents for museums and art galleries to use storytelling in their tours, trained primary and secondary level teachers and lecturers to use storytelling in their teaching and corporate, military and civil service leaders in the use of storytelling as an organisational tool.
+She runs regular courses in storytelling for preschool teachers.
+She has curated and performed exhibit specific performances for museums, trained tourist guides and docents for museums and art galleries to use storytelling in their tours, trained primary to secondary level teachers and university lecturers to use storytelling in their teaching, and corporate, military and civil service leaders in the use of storytelling as an organisational tool.

-Her clients for storytelling workshops in Singapore include; Early Childhood Development Agency, National University of Singapore Business School, Yale-NUS College, Ministry of Defence, Prime Minister’s Office, Ministry of Education, World Wildlife Fund, Jane Goodall Foundation, Singapore Tourism Board and the National Heritage Board.
+Her clients for storytelling workshops in Singapore include; the Early Childhood Development Agency, the National University of Singapore Business School, Yale-NUS College, the Ministry of Defence, the Prime Minister’s Office, the Ministry of Education, the World Wildlife Fund, the Jane Goodall Foundation, Singapore Tourism Board and the National Heritage Board.

 Kiran Shah, a Singaporean of Indian heritage, started her career as a social worker before becoming an early childhood educator living and working in the U.S., Japan and Sri Lanka.
 With a master’s in early childhood education and development (1992) she has trained thousands of early childhood educators in language and literacy.